theodoreng15/weather-forecast/README.md

 NOTE: When you sign up and log in for the first time, it will save your history because of cookies.
 If you want to resign in, just delete your cookies from the top of your browser.

 Step 2 builds the backend, while Step 5 builds the front end.
 Definetely had a much harder time with the backend, and making sure that the Sign In page showed first.
-This was a fun challenge, though.
-Thank you!
-Looking forward to chating with you!
+This was a fun challenge though and gave it a good introduction to connecting my front and back end.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).